Ugo-X/Rust_Projects/README.md

 When you type text, your computer stores it as **bytes**.

 Examples:

 - `hello` = 5 bytes (for simple English letters)
 - `hi` + Enter = `h`, `i`, `\n` = Ok(3)

   - The `\n` (newline character) comes from pressing Enter

+  ### Printing Values with println!
+Placeholders

+  - think of {} as boxes where rust will put stuff you give it.
+  - println!("x = {x}") → “Print the value of x” - Here Rust will replac {x} with whatever variable you have bound "x" to

+- println!("y+2 {}, y+2) → “Print the value I’m giving you next after the comma”(the curly brackets is filled with whatever you pass after the comma)
+- putting it together we have
+  `let x = 5;`
+  `let y = 10;`

+`println!("x = {x} and y + 2 = {} ", y + 2)`

+### Generating a Secret Number

+- A crate is a collection of Rust source code files.
+- the program we have been building is a binary crate which is an executable
+- the rand crate is a library crate and cannot be executed on it's own
+- rand 0.8.5 does not directly mean use version 0.8.5 but it's shorthand for ^0.8.5 meaning that all versions before version 0.9.0 can be used as version 0.9.0 may break our code.
+0 is major version, 8 is minor version, 5 is patch.(semantic versioning)

+- https://crates.io/ - open source rust projects library

+### Generating a Random Number

+- use rand::Rng; - this gives us access to random number functions from the rand crate/library
+- you must write rand::Rng because the gen_range() function belongs to the Rng trait. to use it's functions, you have to import Rng
+- rand::thread_rng() gets a random number generator for this program(gives us the particular random number generator we are making use of)
+- .gen_range(1..=100) gives the random number a range from 1 to 100
+- Another neat feature of Cargo is that running the `cargo doc --open` command will build documentation provided by all your dependencies locally and open it in your browser.